 The trailhead is a few minutes up the road from the ranger station.
 Use this GPS address:

 Deer Springs Trail, Idyllwild, CA, 92549, USA.
 There's a parking lot at the trailhead for about a dozen cars.
 If you get here at sunrise you'll always find a spot.
 Later in the day it fills up.
 The shorter hike to Suicide Rock is popular and this lot serves that as well.
 When it's busy some people park along the side of the road.
 Make sure you feel confident that you are parked in a legal spot before you do that though.

 There are no bathrooms or water fills at the trailhead.

 Parking passes are no longer needed at the trailhead.

 As you may have guessed by the distance and ascent, this is a hardcore hike in the backcountry, and you should prepare for it accordingly.

 the excellent San Jacinto Trail Report website before doing this hike.
 It's an essential resource for trail, water, and weather conditions in the San Jacinto area.
+Camping on This Hike

 If you'd like to make this an overnight or multi-night trip, you have a few options.

-- You can camp at Round Valley, which is off this hike route a short distance, on the other side of San Jacinto Peak, toward the tram.
+You can hike about 7.5 miles to Little Round Valley, overnight, and then continue the loop.
+This is what most people do.
+You can camp at Strawberry Junction Camp, just off of Strawberry Junction.
+You can camp at Round Valley, which is off this hike route a short distance, on the other side of San Jacinto Peak, toward the tram.

 All of these campgrounds fall within the state park jurisdiction and you can

 I've also seen people staying between Wellman Divide and Strawberry Junction at viewpoint camp, which I've marked on the map.
 This is not an official campground, but more of a locals and dispersed camping spot.
 It lies within the federal San Jacinto Wilderness area and is not governed by the state rules, which say that you must camp within a designated campground.